Logan Northern Australia Water Scheme: History

+not undertake a detailed hydrogeological study due to the objections of Karajarri people.

 Subsequently, in 2005, in a contract now expired, WAI joined with infrastructure company Tenix, to present the canal project to political leaders including Colin Barnett, who as opposition leader used the proposal as part of his unsuccessful 2005 state election campaign.
-He ruled it out when campaigning for the 2008 election but on 2 August 2012, after an election which brought him to the position of Premier and following Perth's driest July on record, Barnett raised the proposal again, saying that "from a technical or engineering point of view, it’s not difficult to do", as The Australian reported under the headline ‘Barnett’s waterway back on agenda’.
+He later admitted the plan was a mistake and cost him the 2005 WA State electionHe ruled it out when campaigning for the 2008 election but on 2 August 2012, after an election which brought him to the position of Premier and following Perth's driest July on record, Barnett raised the proposal again, saying that "from a technical or engineering point of view, it’s not difficult to do", as The Australian reported under the headline ‘Barnett’s waterway back on agenda’.
+The plan for water from the North was finally killed off in 2016 'Report kills off Colin’s canal idea' by the WA government's Department of Water, the report said "..taking supplies from “distant locations” is unaffordable."

 Northern water source

 The Kimberley region, virtually undeveloped, contains an internationally significant water resource.
 The Fitzroy River, its catchments fed by variable tropical rainfall, is reported by government to deliver 9,000 gigalitres of mean annual flow, and at peak floods is one of the largest rivers in Australia, when it has been reported to discharge up to 30,000 cubic metres per second into King Sound of the Buccaneer Archipelago of the Timor Sea.
 The water required for the irrigation and canal projects would be obtained by harvesting 3,400 gigalitres (38%) of the mean annual flow, leaving 5,500 gigalitres (62%) of unused water to discharge nearby into the sea.
+These volumes have been found to be unrealistic given that the lowest flow at Fitzroy Crossing was 363 gigalitres.
+Further, no studies have been done to assess the environmental impact of extracting the proposed amount of water.

 The WAI West Kimberley Irrigation Project and Kimberley to Perth Canal offer a successful conclusion to the long search to achieve the social, economically viable and sustainable development of the extensive but unutilised land and water resources of northern Australia, creating a new food bowl and fibre industry for both Australian and Asian markets.
 The responsible development of this one location, the West Kimberley region of the Fitzroy River, with the provision of a permanent urban and industrial water supply for the Western Australian community, has the potential to serve as a basis for replication, a demonstration that such projects are achievable in Australia's north.